shaoyucherish/Project3/README.md

 # Summarizations

-Some basic summary statistics and plots about the training data.
+For this part, we created some basic summary statistics and plots about the training data.

 ## Tables

-Firstly, we summarized the training data.
+Firstly, let’s look at some tables.
+We summarized the training data, so that we can know all of the variables roughly.
+For example, this table shows each count for published on weekdays, we can see which has the most count and which has the least count.
+It also shows the minimum, 1st quantile, median, mean, 3rd quantile and maximum of other variables.

 ``` r
 summary(newsTrain)